Raythonic/watiba/README.md

 XML or HTML is integrated into a language such as JavaScript.
 That is the concept applied here but integrating BASH shell commands with Python.

-As you browse this document, you'll Watiba is rich with features for shell command integration with Python.
+As you browse this document, you'll find Watiba is rich with features for shell command integration with Python.

 Features:
 - Shell command integration with Python code